abpframework/abp/docs/en/release-info/migration-guides/abp-8-0.md

 ## Updated Method Signatures in the Bundling System

-In this version, ABP Framework introduced the CDN support for bundling.
+In this version, ABP introduced the CDN support for bundling.
 During the development, we have made some improvements on the bundling system and changed some method signatures.

 See https://github.com/abpframework/abp/issues/17864 for more information.